-How to Help Prevent and Care For Dry, Cracked Feet
+How to Help Prevent and Treat Dry, Cracked Feet

 - Dry Feet Prevention

-Moisturise Daily– Use lotions that contain glycerin and micro-droplets of Vaseline® Jelly, like Vaseline® Intensive Care™ Deep Restore Lotion.
-The glycerin will pull in moisture to the skin layers and the Vaseline® Jelly seals this moisture in to help keep your feet hydrated throughout the day.
+Moisturize Daily– Use lotions that contain glycerin and micro-droplets of Vaseline® Jelly, like Vaseline® Intensive Care™ Essential Healing Lotion.
+The glycerin will pull in moisture to the skin layers and the jelly seals this moisture in to help keep your feet hydrated throughout the day.

 Wear Socks – Wearing suitable socks can help prevent friction and skin irritation when wearing shoes, especially when you exercise.
 Socks made from cotton can be a good choice.
 It’s a soft, breathable fabric, meaning your feet are less likely to sweat and dry out from excess moisture loss.